infinitelylearn/learn_python/framework_prompt.md

 3. Ask if user wants instruction or assessment
 4. Request relevant files
 5. Deliver instruction or assessment
-6. Provide EXACT and COMPLETE updated YAML files for user to replace on GitHub
+6. Provide update command for the user to run
 7. Summarize progress and recommend next focus

 ## Progressive Learning